necst/necst-guide/source/index.rst

 The Hitchhiker's Guide to the NECSTLab
 ======================================

+.. only:: html

    This guide is also :download:`available in PDF format <_static/files/necst-hitchhikers-guide.pdf>`.

 .. toctree::
    :maxdepth: 4